Anopterus glandulosus: Ecology and distribution

-Anopterus glandulosus is a slow growing shrub to small tree which occurs in wet sclerophyll forest and rainforests, in the south and west of Tasmania at elevations below 1200 m.
-A. glandulosus prefers cool, moist conditions in partly shaded conditions with well drained soils, from loamy to sandy and highly organic soils.
+Anopterus glandulosus is a slow-growing shrub to small tree, which occurs in wet sclerophyll forest and rainforests, in the south and west of Tasmania at elevations below 1200 m.
+A. glandulosus prefers cool, moist conditions in partly shaded conditions with well-drained soils, from loamy to sandy and highly organic soils.
 More seedlings of this species germinate and grow on rotting fallen logs than soil.
 It most commonly occurs as an understorey shrub often under a canopy of Nothofagus cunninghamii (myrtle beech).
-It is susceptible to the plant disease Phytophthora cinnamomi, which causes ‘root rot’ or ’dieback’, and does not tolerate excess phosphorus.
-However, this species is highly adaptable and tolerates harsh conditions including to frost and snow.
-Due to its rainforest habitat it is also adapted for continuous regeneration and regenerates well after disturbance, often undergoing rapid regrowth to form thickets in response to mechanical damage.
-The attractive and strongly scented flowers produce large amounts of nectar, attracting insects and birds and birds that feed on both nectar and insects such as honeyeaters.
+It is susceptible to the plant disease Phytophthora cinnamomi, which causes 'root rot' or 'dieback', and does not tolerate excess phosphorus.
+However, this species is highly adaptable and tolerates harsh conditions, including frost and snow.
+Due to its rainforest habitat, it is also adapted for continuous regeneration and regenerates well after disturbance, often undergoing rapid regrowth to form thickets in response to mechanical damage.
+The attractive and strongly scented flowers produce large amounts of nectar, attracting insects, and birds such as honeyeaters that feed on both nectar and insects.

 Status

-The species was listed as not threatened and present in state reserves by the National Parks and Wildlife service Tasmania in 1997 and remains widespread and non-threatened today.
+The species was listed as not threatened and present in state reserves by the National Parks and Wildlife Service Tasmania in 1997, and remains widespread and non-threatened.

 Cultivation

-Anopterus glandulosus is an attractive and easily cultivated plant, making it an excellent for gardens.
+Anopterus glandulosus is an attractive and easily cultivated plant, making it excellent for gardens.
 Successful cultivation can be achieved by germination of fresh seed or propagation from semi-hardwood cuttings taken in March or April.
 Germination from seed can take 4–5 months, and requires constant moisture.

-This species tolerates full sun to shade and is easily grown in a semi- protected environment, against a wall or fence, and grows particularly well as a container plant.
+This species tolerates full sun to shade and is easily grown in a semi-protected environment, such as against a wall or fence, and grows particularly well as a container plant.
 It requires ample water in summer and benefits from application of non-phosphate based organic fertilisers along with manure and mulch.
-This species also responds well to annular pruning, and its attractive evergreen foliage can be harvested for floriculture.
+This species also responds well to annual pruning, and its attractive evergreen foliage can be harvested for floriculture.